Folks Finance

 Rewards are distributed according to the impact of the vulnerability based on the Immunefi Vulnerability Severity Classification System V2.2.
 This is a simplified 5-level scale, with separate scales for websites/apps, smart contracts, and blockchains/DLTs, focusing on the impact of the vulnerability reported.

-Critical smart contract vulnerabilities are capped at 10% of economic damage, primarily taking into consideration funds at risk, but also PR and branding aspects, at the discretion of the team.
-However, there is a minimum reward of USD 100 000.
+High and Critical smart contract vulnerabilities are capped at 10% of economic damage, primarily taking into consideration funds at risk, but also PR and branding aspects, at the discretion of the team.
+However, there is a minimum reward of USD 25 000 for Critical and USD 5 000 for High.

 All vulnerabilities marked in the following Github repository https://github.com/Folks-Finance/audits are ineligible for a reward

-KYC shall be completed for bug bounty hunters submitting a vulnerability report and requesting a reward for Critical and High Smart Contracts vulnerabilities and Critical Websites and Applications vulnerabilities.
+KYC shall be completed for bug bounty hunters submitting a vulnerability report and requesting a reward for Critical and High Smart Contracts vulnerabilities.
 The basic information needed is full name, residential address, and passport details (DOB, issuing country and passport number).
 Based on the basic information submitted, Folks Finance team may request further information at its sole discretion for compliance with applicable Laws.

 Additionally, all levels of bug bounty hunters submitting a vulnerability report and requesting a reward need to submit certification that (i) they are not acting, directly or indirectly, for or on behalf of any person, group entity, or nation named by any Executive Order or the United States Treasury Department as a terrorist, “Specially Designated National and Blocked Person,” or other banned or blocked person, entity, nation, or transaction pursuant to any law, order, rule or regulation that is enforced or administered by the Office of Foreign Assets Control; and (ii) they are not engaging in, instigating or facilitating this transaction, directly or indirectly, on behalf of any such person, group, entity, or nation.
 They also need to submit an attestation that all information provided is true, correct, up-to-date and not misleading.
 The collection of this information will be done by the Folks Finance team.